ParikhKadam/photo-selector/README.md

 - **Filter Photos**: Use the "Show Starred Only" button in the toolbar to filter to starred photos
 - **Export Starred**: Use the "Export Starred" button to copy all starred photos to a folder
 - **View Starred Photos**: Use Ctrl+Shift+S or File menu to view all starred photos
+- **Back to Home**: Use the Home button, Escape key, Ctrl+H, or File menu to return to welcome screen

 ### Star/Shortlist Features
 - **Grid View Starring**: Hover over any photo to see the star button, click to star/unstar